 To get up close and personal with country music and experience the famous Honky Tonks, Broadway Street is the place to be!
 It is the main street in Nashville, and although it is definitely pretty touristy, it is a very characteristic part of the city, so be sure to at least take a stroll down it.
 Depending on the weather, most bars and restaurants will have windows open, so you’ll get to hear a lot of music just walking by!

-Most of the Honky Tonks don’t have much to offer in terms of food, but if you want a drink and some live music, just pop into any of them.
-If you want food but still to have that fun atmosphere, I recommend Acme, which is on one end of Broadway.
+Most of the Honky Tonks don’t have much to offer in terms of food, but if you just want a drink and some live music, just pop into any of them.
+If you want food but still in that fun atmosphere, I recommend Acme, which is on one end of Broadway.
 They have good food and live music, and actually have multiple floors, each with a different vibe, including a rooftop!
 Many of the Honky Tonks have rooftops, and many have multiple levels with different performers on each one, and some have dance floors.
 Some of the Honky Tonks are actually owned by famous country stars - we checked out Florida Georgia Line’s restaurant, and it had a fun atmosphere with dancing and a rooftop!

 There is a Johnny Cash museum off of Broadway, if that is something you are interested in, and Goo Goo Clusters (which I talk about in the food section) is nearby as well.
 The Ryman Auditorium is off of Broadway as well, which is known as the "church" of country music, and is available for tours.
 We didn't make it there, but I heard good things about it!